AngryMaciek/angry-cookiecutters/python_package/{{cookiecutter.project_name}}/docs/index.rst

-.. {{cookiecutter.project_name}} documentation master file, created by sphinx-quickstart on Sun Oct 13 00:57:02 2019.
+.. {{cookiecutter.project_name}} documentation master file,
+   created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.